emagiz/emdocs/mds/microlearning/crashcourse-platform-deploy-execute-deployment-plan.md

 ## 5. Key takeaways

-- The execution of a deployment plan is a smooth process to avoid manual deployments of flows
+- The execution of a deployment plan is a smooth process to avoid manual deployments of flows.
 - Be aware of the specific considerations involved
 - Tune the deployment plan continuously to make it better all the time.